-Minco, through its wholly owned subsidiary Minco Ireland Limited, is participating in a joint venture agreement with Boliden on ten prospecting licences in the Slieve Dart area of County Galway.
-Minco Ireland can earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 July 2022.
-As of 31 December 2021, Minco has incurred cumulative expenditures of €283,019 with respect to the licences and earned an undivided 40% joint venture interest in the licences.
-Boliden hold title to a further four licences contiguous to the north-east.
-Minco is contributing 50% of the exploration costs on these licences with the intention to apply for Ministerial approval to incorporate them into the Joint Venture.
+Minco, through its wholly-owned subsidiary Minco Ireland Limited, is participating in a joint venture agreement with Boliden on ten prospecting licences in the Slieve Dart area of County Galway.
+Minco Ireland had the right to earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 December 2022.

+During 2022, Minco incurred expenditures of $\leq 152,000$ with respect to these licences.
+As of 31 December 2022, Minco incurred cumulative expenditures of $\leq 435,019$ (2021 - $\leq 283,019$) with respect to the licences and earned an undivided 50% joint venture interest in the licences.
+Boliden holds title to a further five licences contiguous to the original 10 licences.
+Minco has contributed 50% of the exploration costs on these licences with the intention to apply for Ministerial approval to incorporate them into the joint venture.
 Boliden has the right of off-take to purchase or toll process on all ore that may be produced from the licence areas.

-Historic exploration has detected widespread, significant, mineralization in Waulsortian reef limestones at shallow depth in the northern and north-western part of the block.
-These limestones, which host many of the Irish ore deposits, are covered to the southeast by younger rocks.
+Historic exploration has detected widespread, significant, mineralization in Waulsortian Reef limestones at shallow depth in the northern and north-western part of the block.
+These limestones, which host many of the Irish ore deposits, are covered to the south-east by younger rocks.
 A 2D seismic survey was completed over this area in 2019.
 This was jointly funded by Minco and Boliden, with financial support from the Geological Survey of Ireland ("GSI").
-The survey results, in conjunction with review of the GSI TELLUS regional airborne data, indicate the presence of major structures in the basement rocks beneath the younger cover.
+The survey results, in conjunction with review of the GSI TELLUS regional airborne data, indicated the presence of major structures in the basement rocks beneath the younger cover.
 It is interpreted that these structures might provide the plumbing system for mineralizing fluids ascending from the basement into the prospective limestones.